Chemperi: Tourism

-Paithal Mala and Palakkayamthattu are the tourist attraction near Chemperi, which tourists can visit year round.
+Paithal Mala and Palakkayam Thattu are the tourist attraction near Chemperi, which tourists can visit year round.
 It is a hill station near Kudianmala, on the Kerala-Karnataka border and is 65 km north of Kannur.
 According to the Kerala Government Department of Tourism, the place is ideal for trekking, and adventure tourism.
 Paithal Mala is located at around 1,450 metres (4,700 ft) above sea level.
 There is a base reception centre at Pottamplavu and a watchtower atop the cliff.

 Health

 Vimala Hospital is the major healthcare provider of modern medicine.
 All advanced medical treatments, except emergency management, are available.
 The resident medical officer is Dr. Sandeep C Reddy, MBBS, Fellowship in emergency medicine.
 There are also other allopathic, ayurvedic and homeopathic clinics in Chemperi.

 Transportation

 Chemperi has a wide network of roads.
 Hill Highway, the prestigious road of Kerala, passes through Chemperi.
 There are well-maintained roads connecting Taliparamba, Sreekandapuram, Iritty, Alakode, Kudianmala and Paithalmala.
 The newly established Kannur International Airport is 35 km from Chemperi.
 The nearest railway station is Kannur; 50 km away.
 The nearest port is Mangalore.